 The special constables are appointed to enforce the Criminal Code of Canada, Controlled Drugs and Substances Act, Trespass to Property Act, Liquor Licence Act and Mental Health Act on their respective properties within the City of Toronto.
 The agreements between the Board and each agency require that background investigations be conducted on all individuals who are being recommended for appointment or re - appointment as special constables.
 The Service's Talent Acquisition Unit completed background investigations on these individuals and there is nothing on file to preclude them from being appointed as special constables for a five year term.
 The agencies have advised the Service that the above individuals satisfies all of the appointment criteria as set out in their agreement with the Board.
-The agencies' approved strength and current complements are indicated below:

-Agency Approved Complement Current Complement

-T.C.H.C.
-300 154

-T.T.C.
-91 85
+The agencies' approved strength and current complements are indicated below: Table 2 Name of Agency, Approved Complement and Current Complement of Special Constables Agency Approved Complement Current Complement T.C.H.C.
+300 154 T.T.C.
+91 85 Conclusion: